Rahul365/Rahul365/README.md

 - 👋 Hi, I’m Rahul Dhiman
-- 👀 I’m currently working at Amazon as an SDE-I using my knowledge to solve customer problems following best software development practices.
+- 👀 I’m a software engineer professional currently working at Amazon as an SDE-I. I use my knowledge to solve customer problems following best software development practices.